ocapuozzo/p4tuning.org/pages/musaic/musaic_ui_instrument.md

 </tr>
 </table>

 ...
 We think you did.
 There are four : 1, 2, 3 and 6.
 Each time, it is the **same pattern** used to select the diatonic form.

 Examples :

 {% include image.html file='musaic/mask-is-motif.gif' alt='diatonic form' caption='Diatonic form animation' %}

-The drawing you recognized is as follows (central figure):

-{% include image.html file='musaic/exo1_sameShapeMusaique_Matrix.png' alt='diatonic form' caption='12 Diatonic scales in DIS(1,5)<br/>(12 transpositions)' %}
-{% include image.html file='musaic/exo1_sameCircleShapMusaique_Matrix.png' alt='diatonic circle form' caption='12 Diatonic scales in circle<br/>(12 transpositions)' %}

 By definition, all diatonic scales are same intervallic structure `(2, 2, 1, 2, 2, 2, 1)` that may be represented by a graphic motif, invariant by transposition.